lawrennd/old_talks/_datasets/includes/della-gatta-gene-data.md

 \newslide{Della Gatta Gene Data}

 \figure{\includediagram{\diagramsDir/datasets/della-gatta-gene}{80%}}{Gene expression levels over time for a gene from data provided by @DellaGatta:direct08.
-We would like to understand whethere there is signal in the data, or we are only observing noise.}{della-gatta-gene-data}
+We would like to understand whether there is signal in the data, or we are only observing noise.}{della-gatta-gene-data}

 \notes{}